hectorchu/gonano-gui/README.md

 To create a new, randomized wallet click on `Add` (under Wallets) -> `BIP39 mnemonic` -> `OK`.

 Make sure to write down the 24 words that are printed on-screen if you want to be able to restore the wallet at a later date.
-This is the only opportunity given to do so.